vimunet/orcle/cicd.md

-Sure, here is a comprehensive guide on setting up a complete CI/CD pipeline using GitLab to build a Java Maven Spring Boot application, containerize it with Docker, and deploy it to a Nexus repository.
-This guide includes all necessary steps from setting up the Nexus repository to configuring the GitLab pipeline.
+Here is a complete guide on how to set up a CI/CD pipeline using GitLab to build a Java Maven Spring Boot application, containerize it with Docker, and deploy it to a Nexus repository.
+This guide includes steps for using a custom `settings.xml` file located in your repository for configuring Maven settings.

 ### Prerequisites